 Grants awards schedule

-Community Library Enhancement Funds are calculated for all qualified and certified public libraries following the State Legislature session and are awarded at the beginning of the next calendar year.
+Community Library Enhancement Funds are calculated for all qualified and certified public libraries annually, and the funds are generally distributed in the 3rd quarter of the fiscal year.
 CLEF payments are based on a formula which takes into account the population the library serves, the wealth of the community, and the financial effort the local government is making to support library services.

 Community Library Enhancement Funds may be used for the following three areas: